 You will now stand at a distance of approximately 6 feet from the paper and fire three arrows.

-The pattern that is left behind as the arrows pass through the paper will give you clues regarding any additional tuning that is required.
+The pattern left behind as the arrows pass through the paper will give you clues regarding any additional required tuning.
 If you are fortunate enough to have a perfect “bullet hole” type of puncture in the paper, then no further adjustments are necessary.

 If any other tear pattern is noted, further adjustments are required.
 Some of the most prevalently identified of these patterns are as follows.